0330 822 0505

 Connect with a non-standard construction mortgage expert

-If you’ve got your heart set on buying a house that is slightly out of the ordinary, don’t let the potential stress of getting a mortgage put you off.
+If you’ve got your heart set on buying a slightly out-of-the-ordinary house, don’t let the potential stress of getting a mortgage put you off.

-It may require a bit more time and effort, but an experienced broker who specialises in non-standard properties can provide invaluable help.
+It may require more time and effort, but an experienced broker specialising in non-standard properties can provide invaluable help.

 We hand-pick all the advisors in our network and rigorously vet them on your behalf so you can be assured you’re getting the best advice possible